A MultipleChoiceChallenge presents the learner with a statement or question and some possible answers to chose from.

 Assignments and options

 A MultipleChoiceChallenge consist of one or more assignment-options pairs.
-As you might have guessed, the assignment block contains a question, while the corresponding option block contains the possible answers to that question.
+As you might have guessed, the assignment block contains a question, while the corresponding options block contains the possible answers to that question.

 ] ).
 In addition, you should provide at least one incorrect answer.
 The order in which you present the options is not relevant: the backend will randomize the options when creating the exercise.
-The challenge backend will randomly select up to 3 incorrect options to present to the student along with the correct option.
+The challenge backend will randomly select up to 3 incorrect options to present to the learner along with 1 correct option.

 The use of markdown

-Notice that you can use markdown both in the assignment and option blocks.
+Notice that you can use markdown both in the assignment and options blocks.
 In the example presented here, we're dealing with code syntax, so we're using

 ` (back-ticks) in the assignment block.